feydor/imp/SPECIFICATION.md

 Each image type has an expected endianness.
 Bmp functions expect 24bit color encoding.

-int create_image_output_file(const char *src, char* dest)
-    the file pointed to by dest will contain the image headers from the file pointed to by dest
-    returns 1 if successful, -1 otherwise

 int get_image_size(const char *src, size_t *width, size_t height)
     src is a string containing the location of the image file must be an existing image file